dust39/FFL_project_2022/README.md

 1. Clone my repository
 2. Navigate to the directory where your virtual environment will be created
     1. Create your virtual environment
-    2. Install the required packages using my generated requirements.txt file
+    2. Install the required packages using my generated requirements.txt.
+I created requirements.txt on a windows machine.
+For those on other Operating Systems I created a pared down version named requirements_multi_OS.txt
 3. Run main.py from your command prompt:
     1. The user will get a welcome message.
     2. The user will be asked to select a year they would like to see data for.
 The year must be from 1970-2019.